fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-5.md

     (schedule main main-wire)
     (run main (/ 1.0 60))
     ```

 Try running your code now and see if you get a point.
-You did?!
+You did!?
 Congratulations!

 # Step 5.6

 Now that we have a scoring system, let's create more coins.

 Currently, we have only one coin falling down.
-Lets reuse this coin and have it appear again in another random X position for Glod to run after and collect.
+Let's reuse this coin and have it appear again in another random x position for Glod to run after and collect.

+Here we are creating a loop that will give our coin a random x value and reset its y value.
+It will do this every one and a half seconds.
+This means that our coin will randomly spawn, fall, and then one and a half seconds later, randomly spawn and fall again.

 === "Code Added"